Charles-Pierre Augereau: French Revolutionary Wars

 Augereau's unit was sent to put down the revolt in the Vendée in April 1793.
 The German Legion proved useless in battle because many of the soldiers switched sides, and the officers, including Augereau and François Marceau, found themselves in prison.
-Released, he served briefly in the 11th Hussars before serving as wagonmaster and as aide de camp to General Jean Antoine Rossignol.
+Released, he served briefly in the 11th Hussars before serving as wagonmaster and as aide-de-camp to General Jean Antoine Rossignol.
 He was then assigned to train recruits for General Jean-Antoine Marbot at Toulouse.
 Marbot liked his work and Augereau soon became a close friend of the Marbot family.

 It is not clear when, or if, Augereau was promoted to general of brigade, but he transferred to the Army of the Eastern Pyrenees and was promoted to general of division on 23 December 1793.
-When General Jacques François Dugommier became commander in January 1794, the army was thoroughly reorganized.
+When General Jacques François Dugommier became commander in January 1794, the army was thoroughly reorganised.
 Augereau became a divisional commander and played a significant role at the Battle of Boulou from 29 April to 1 May, where his feint attacks lured the Spanish Army led by General Luis Firmín de la Unión into a false position.
 After the victory at Boulou, the army advanced a short distance into Spain, with Augereau holding the right wing.
 At the Battle of San-Lorenzo de la Muga on 13 August, he skillfully repelled the assaults of 20,000 Spanish troops with his 10,000 French troops.
 On 17 November, Dugommier launched a major offensive against the Spanish at the Battle of the Black Mountain.
 On the first day, Augereau's attack crushed the Spanish left flank while other French attacks proved unsuccessful.
 Dugommier was killed on the second day, but after a day's pause, the advance resumed and the Spanish were routed.